 Accessibility for all

-gtfs-to-html properly formats timetables to ensure they are screen-reader accessible and WCAG 2.0 compliant.
+GTFS-to-HTML properly formats timetables to ensure they are screen-reader accessible and WCAG 2.0 compliant.

 Mobile responsiveness built in

-gtfs-to-html timetables ready to size and scroll easily on mobile phones and tablets.
+Built-in styling makes GTFS-to-HTML timetables ready to size and scroll easily on mobile phones and tablets.

 Schedule changes?
 A cinch.